randomidiot2887/basic-mark-aggregator-program-python-tkinter/readme.md

 ## Issues
 - Code base is very unclean with many typos and shit
-- the output list is init with str when float is being inserted into it
 - More sutable variable names should be found and used
 - code should be more structured